CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

 # A Cost-effective device for Online AAD

-Proposed cost-effective device for online AAD Library
+Proposed cost-effective device for online AAD Library.
 It performs three functions required for online AAD experiment: EEG acquisition, Stimuli Presentation and Stimuli Trigger.
+To test this device, we conducted online AAD experiment using this device and custom-made code.

 This instruction contains information on how to conduct online AAD through the proposed device.

+refer to the detail process
+> my paper ... still preparing ...

 ***
 ## EEG Acquisition Module